 ES The epistemic justification of anyone’s doxastic attitude toward any proposition at any time strongly supervenes on the evidence that person has at that time.
 (Conee & Feldman 2004a, 101)

 So understood, evidentialism is a supervenience thesis.
 No two subjects who are alike evidentially differ in terms of their epistemic justification.
 Evidentially alike subjects are also justificationally alike subjects.
-For the evidentialist, epistemic justification is entirely a matter of one’s evidence.
+For the evidentialist, epistemic justification is entirely a matter of one’s evidence and what that evidence supports.
 In particular, justification is a matter of fitting the evidence.
 Thus, evidentialists also endorse the following:

 EJ Doxastic attitude D toward proposition p is epistemically justified for S at t if and only if having D toward p fits the evidence S has at t.
 (Conee & Feldman 2004b, 83)